scc-digitalhub/docs/user/docs/ml-tasks/serving-generative-models.md

 ![configure model](../images/runtimes/kubeai-text-run.png)

 ---
-## Audio Processing Tasks (vllmserve-speech)
+## Audio Processing Tasks

+Audio processing tasks, such as speech recognition and translation, may be performed through the [**vllmserve-speech**](../runtimes/llmserve.md#vllm-serving-runtime) runtime or with the [**kubeai-speech**](../runtimes/llmserve.md#kubeai-speech-runtime) runtime.

-The **vllmserve-speech runtime** supports audio-based AI tasks such as speech recognition and translation.
+The [**vllmserve-speech**](../runtimes/llmserve.md#vllm-serving-runtime) runtime supports audio-based AI tasks such as speech recognition and translation.
 These capabilities are also accessible through OpenAI-compatible audio APIs exposed by the platform.

-### Example runtime tasks
+### Example vllmserve-speech runtime tasks

 **Speech transcription**